365businessdev/docs/_i18n/en-US/_docs/365-business-address-validation/introduction.md

->**Important**<br>**Some of the functionality described in this documentation has not been released.** This documentation currently is based on 365 business Address Validation version 17.6.<br>Please check that you're using the latest version.
-Learn more: [What's new and planned](../new-and-planned/)

 Flawless customer master data is the prerequisite for actually reaching your customer.
 Addresses come into your company in many ways: They are transmitted and stored via telephone, sales, letter contact, e-mail, Internet, etc..
 Typing errors or mispronunciations can easily occur, which are then transferred to the database without being checked.
 This can have far-reaching consequences.